 Requisite: CHEM 221 and BIOL 191; CHEM 231 is a co-requisite.
 Anyone who wishes to take the course but does not satisfy these criteria should obtain permission from the instructor.
 Spring semester.
 Professors Williamson and Springer (Biology) and Jaswal (Chemistry).2016-17: Not offered

 (Offered as PHYS 400, BIOL 400, BCBP 400, and CHEM 400.)
 How do the physical laws that dominate our lives change at the small length and energy scales of individual molecules?
 What design principles break down at the sub-cellular level and what new chemistry and physics becomes important?
 We will answer these questions by looking at bio-molecules, cellular substructures, and control mechanisms that work effectively in the microscopic world.
 How can we understand both the static and dynamic shape of proteins using the laws of thermodynamics and kinetics?
 How has the basic understanding of the smallest molecular motor in the world, ATP synthase, changed our understanding of friction and torque?
 We will explore new technologies, such as atomic force and single molecule microscopy that have allowed research into these areas.
 This course will address topics in each of the three major divisions of Biophysics: bio-molecular structure, biophysical techniques, and biological mechanisms.

 Requisite: CHEM 161, PHYS 116/123, PHYS 117/124, BIOL 191 or evidence of equivalent coverage in pre-collegiate courses.
 Fall semester.
-Professors Loinaz and Carter.2015-16: Offered in Spring 2016
+Professors Loinaz and Carter.2016-17: Not offered

-Fall and spring semesters.2015-16: Offered in Fall 2015 and Spring 2016
+Fall and spring semesters.2016-17: Offered in Fall 2016

-Fall semester.2015-16: Offered in Fall 2015
+Fall semester.2016-17: Offered in Fall 2016